marcdelro/DormMate_Project/README.md

 ## 📄 License

-This project is open source and is not under any License.
+This project is open source and available under the [MIT License](LICENSE).

 ---